ChristmasKnight/OU_Women_Computing_Quiz_1_1/README.md

 Welcome to Section 1 1 of the OU women in computing quiz

-To use thise please create a branch (see the guide) and don't change main since everyone can see that!
+To use this please create a branch (see the guide) and don't change main since everyone can see that!

 Both sections are composed of three rounds